Abdullahmajid1/Python-Control-Flow/README.md

-# Statements, Indentation, and Conditionals
+# Statements, Indentation, List Comprehension and Conditionals

 ## Overview
 This Jupyter Notebook serves as a guide to understanding Python statements, indentation, and conditional statements.
 It covers the fundamental concepts related to the structure of Python code and how to use conditional statements to control the flow of execution.